KIMBERLY MAY, LPC-S, LMFT

 What is your educational background?

 I received my bachelor’s degree in psychology in 2005 and my master’s degree in counseling in 2009.
 I am a licensed professional counselor supervisor (LPC-S) and a licensed marriage and family therapist (LMFT).
-I am a member of the National Association for Alcoholism and Drug Abuse Counselors (NAADAC).

 What is your work experience?

 I have worked in a variety of settings and have had the opportunity to work with all kinds of people.
 I worked in a methadone clinic for many years, providing counseling and psychoeducation to clients and their loved ones.

 I also worked with people with intellectual and/or developmental disabilities (IDD), most of whom were dually diagnosed.
 This work was provided in the community; therefore, I saw clients in a range of settings, including crisis respite, mental health hospitals, and in jail.
 This has given me a broader knowledge of not only mental health in Travis County, but also a deeper understanding of our criminal justice system.

 I also have vast public speaking experience and have developed and provided trainings for clinicians, physicians, law enforcement, and paraprofessionals.

 Why is substance use your area of focus?

 Honestly, it was always what I found most interesting, so I pursued it.
 I ended up loving it, especially working from a harm reduction model.
 All too often people with substance use struggles are made to feel judged, stigmatized, or shamed about their use.
 I love the process of empowering people to set their own goals and gaining clarity and understanding about themselves.